WLNX

-WLNX (88.9 FM) is a radio station licensed to Lincoln, Illinois, United States.
+WLNX (88.9 FM) is a Christian radio station licensed to Lincoln, Illinois, United States.

 From 1974 to 2022, the station was the campus radio station of Lincoln College, last broadcasting an alternative rock format.
-It is presently silent as the result of the college's closure after the spring 2022 semester, last broadcasting on June 3, 2022, and is for sale.
+It was silent from June 2022 to May 2023 as the result of the college's closure after the spring 2022 semester and was put up for sale.
+It resumed broadcasting in May 2023, went silent again in July 2023, and resumed broadcasting again on May 10, 2024 after the announcement of its sale to Independent Baptist Media, Inc.

 History

 Lincoln College ownership

 On October 12, 1973, Lincoln College obtained a construction permit for a new educational radio station, originally with 10 watts on 90.1 MHz.
 The station began broadcasting in January 1974 with test programming and formally launched on February 18 from studios in the basement of University Hall.
 Power was increased to 225 watts in 1982 along with a frequency change to 88.9 MHz.

 The founder of the radio station was Brayton Danner, a long-time science instructor at Lincoln College.
 Student interest caused Danner to found the Lincoln College Broadcasting Club, initially exploring the world of amateur radio operation.
 As student interest in broadcasting grew, Danner spent countless hours soliciting support for a broadcast radio station.
 He, along with the station's first chief engineer, Ray Knochel, set up the initial studios of WLNX.
 To complement the interest in broadcasting, Danner also petitioned the college and had broadcasting courses added to the curriculum.
 He taught these classes as part of his full-time duties, in addition to also serving as faculty adviser and general manager of the station from 1974 to 1987.
 Danner continued overseeing the broadcasting program as a part-time instructor toward the end of his employment at Lincoln College, although he maintained an interest in the radio station as well as groundskeeping, photography, and other aspects of the Lincoln College campus.

 During its early years, WLNX aired music from a wide variety of genres.
 The initial philosophy of the founders was that the station was created by students for students, and students should determine the programming.
 Due to the FCC requirements that stations operate "in the public interest, convenience, and necessity," WLNX aired a variety of public affairs types of programming.
 Religious services from Lincoln Christian Church were broadcast Sunday mornings, students put together newscasts of both national and campus items, and various programs and public service announcements were incorporated into the station's broadcast schedule.
 While providing these programs to satisfy FCC licensing requirements, such programming was also aired in an effort to build the station into more than just a "free on-air jukebox."
 In an effort to provide a more consistent "sound" for the station, as well as taking into account college radio's place within the music industry, an effort was made early in the 1980s to emphasize alternative and new music.